Pablo1618/Brands-Cars-Microservices/README.md

 ```
 docker compose up -d
 ```
-There are 6 images in total:
+There are 6 images in total and all of them must be running for the app to work:
 - brand-microservice
 - car-microservice
 - postgres-brands